-PricewaterhouseCoopers AS ("PwC Norway") served as our independent registered public accounting firm for the years ended December 31, 2018 and 2017.
+PricewaterhouseCoopers AS ("PwC Norway") served as our independent registered public accounting firm for the years ended December 31, 2017 and 2018.
 At the Annual General Meeting on September 27, 2019, the Company's shareholders approved the engagement of PricewaterhouseCoopers LLP, a United Kingdom entity ("PwC UK"), as the Company's new independent registered public accounting firm to replace PWC Norway effective immediately.
-See "Item 16.F Change in Registrant's Certifying Accountant" for more information.